SpectrrT/LLM_router_interview/README.md

 A minimal Python package that provides a unified interface to multiple LLM providers, starting with OpenAI and Anthropic.

+Please contribute and let me know of any suggestions!

 ## Features

 - **Modular Design**: Easy to extend with new providers